Digital Account Application

 If the entered address is unknown or deceased, there

-will be a pop-up shows that “Mail can’t be delivered to
+pop-up shows that “Mail can’t be delivered to

 this address”.